OSGConnect/tutorial-dagman-intermediate/additional_examples/PreScript/README.md

 Look in the log file to determine the reason why the `verify.sh` script failed.
 Make the necessary changes to `data.csv` and submit the DAG a second time.

+> DAGMan will use the rescue DAG and recognize that that it only needs to run
+> the node `job2`.
+Since the `PRE` script is associated with node `job2`, the
+> the `verify.sh` script will run again on the modified `data.csv`.
+If the rescue
+> DAG was not used, then `data.csv` would be regenerated when `job1` node is
+> executed, overwriting your changes.

 If you make the correct changes, then when DAGMan starts node `job2` the `PRE` script should run successfully and DAGMan should submit the corresponding job.
 Once it finishes, the sum of the contents of `data.csv` will be printed